lawhorkl/inabox/README.md

 4. Provides data storage for statistics gathered by using a server's metadata.
 5. Provides UI for monitoring any server within the database and displaying real-time HTML 5 graphs of collected data points.

+### API
 The API does the following functions and carries the following responsibilities:
 1. Collects data from the hardware of the machine and wrap it in ruby objects (via.
 [VMStat](https://github.com/threez/ruby-vmstat))
 2. Parses all this data into a ruby hash.
 3. Exposes this data in the form of a JSON string when the API endpoint `/stats` receives a GET request.

+### Query Manager
-The third, smaller part of the InaBox system is the Query Manager raketasks.
-These raketasks are tasks that run indefinitely, much like how the queueing engine `Resque` works.
+The third, smaller part of the InaBox system is the Query Manager rake tasks.
+These rake tasks are scripts that run indefinitely, much like how the queueing engine `Resque` works.
 This query manager is the script that automates the Control Panel's HTTP requests to all servers in the database.
 The query manager is essential to running this software. __If the query manager is not running, your control application is not collecting data!__

 To start the query manager, you should use a combination of a terminal multiplexer like `screen` or `tmux` and the rake commands.
 I personally recommend using `screen` to start a new terminal session, run the appropriate rake command, then Ctrl-A + D to detach from the now backgrounded query manager thread.
 You can reconnect using the command `screen -R`.
 At the risk of becoming a `screen` how-to, this readme will not go into further detail, but the process of using screen to manage multiple sessions is a very powerful tool, and if this seems scary to you, you should probably reference `man screen` and get yourself comfortable wih using it.
 But any way that enables you to run a command-line command and then background the process will work just fine.